 THE BERKELBIKE PRO OR THE BERKELBIKE CONNECT?

 The BerkelBike is available in two versions: Pro and the Connect.
-The Pro is comparable to a three-wheel recumbent, while the Connect is a single-wheel extension that you connect to your wheelchair to transform it into a full three-wheeler.
+The Pro is comparable to a tricycle, while the Connect is a single-wheel extension that you connect to your wheelchair to transform it into a full tricycle.

 The BerkelBike Pro

-It is also possible to adjust the rear axle position, depending on your personal preference.
-Positioning the rear axle rearwardly results in greater pressure on the front wheel, making it less slippery and allowing you to ride safely uphill.
+It is also possible to adjust the rear axle position to suit personal preference.
+Positioning the rear axle rearwardly results in greater pressure on the front wheel, making it less slippery and allowing the user to cycle safely uphill.
 Positioning the rear axle more towards the front, reduces the turning circle of the bicycle and provides easier maneuverability in the city.

 The Pro can be easily disassembled without tools so that it fits into the car.